willebra/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

 # Domibus upgrade information
 ## Domibus 5.1.3 (from 5.1.2)
+    - Marked 'mustUnderstand' attribute from Domibus MSH Default WS Plugin Stubs V2 webservicePlugin-header.xsd as deprecated.
+The attribute will be removed in 6.0

     ### Tomcat only
     - add values for quartz data source properties if defaults are not good
       #the name of the DataSource class provided by the JDBC driver